msse-chem-280-2024/msse-chem-280-2024.github.io/day7/00-group-meeting.md

 #### Example Function Specification and Documentation

-Let's consider an example of a function in C++ that calculates the area of a rectangle:
+Let's consider an example of a function in Python that calculates the area of a rectangle:

 ````{tab-set-code}
 ```{code-block} python